Petite messe solennelle: Preludio religioso

 A long episode of 29 measures follows, where the modulations are legion.
 For example, a sequence based on the three first notes of the turn theme is repeated eight times in a row starting in measure 47.
 Numerous dynamics are marked in the score: piano, forte, crescendo and decrescendo.
 This episode ends with the dynamic double forte decrescendo on a perfect cadence of G♯ (D♯ dominant seventh → G♯ major), repeated twice identically.
 The G♯ major chord becomes the dominant of the key of the second exposition.

-The second exposition of the subject begins at measure 70 in the left hand, in C♯ minor, then in the right hand in G♯ minor at measure 78.
+The second exposition begins at measure 70 in the left hand, in C♯ minor, then in the right hand in G♯ minor at measure 78.
 The same 29 episodic measures as before are heard, but transposed, then extended by 26 measures of new development, always using numerous sequences.

 A full measure of rest (measure 140) precedes a cadence in F♯ minor, then F♯ major, of which the A♯ transforms into the tonic of the key B♭ minor for the postlude, then the dominant of the cadence in E♭ minor, followed by an E♭ major chord, and concluding without transition on an F♯ major chord.